Stick Science Contest: Judging

 3. Clarity -- Can we make sense of what you wrote and what you drew?
 You will not be judged on artistic talent, but the work needs to be clean enough for us to tell what is going on.

 There will be two rounds of judging.
 First, all entries will be judged by a panel of Florida Citizens for Science members.
-They will whittle the entries down to a top 10 in the 13 and up category, and a top five in the 12 and under category.
+They will whittle the entries down to a top 10.
 Those entries will then be presented to our "celebrity" judges who will pick the final winners.

 Your celebrity judges are:

-- Carl Zimmer, science writer whose articles regularly appear in the New York Times and Discover magazine, "The Loom" blogger at Discover magazine, and author whose latest book is Microcosm: E. coli and the New Science of Life.
+• Carl Zimmer, science writer whose articles regularly appear in the New York Times and Discover magazine, "The Loom" blogger at Discover magazine, and author whose latest book is The Tangled Bank, An Introduction to Evolution.

 What will happen to your cartoons:

-The completed winning cartoons will then actually be used to educate the public through Florida Citizens for Science, the National Center for Science Education, and other pro-science groups/organizations.
+The winning cartoons may actually be used to educate the public through Florida Citizens for Science, the National Center for Science Education, and other pro-science groups/organizations.
 The cartoons may be used in flyers to lawmakers, on websites, or we can maybe even get them published in newspapers, pamphlets or books.
 The educational sky is the limit.